gasgit/TA-Project-/readme.md

 ###Countdown Letters Game
 Contestants are required to randomly select nine letters from two piles, vowels and consonants.
 There has to be at least 3 vowels and at least 4 consonants in the complete selection.
-Valid selections are (3 vowels and 6 cons, 4 vowels and 5 cons, 5 vowels and 4 cons)
+Valid selections are (3 vowels and 6 coconsonants, 4 vowels and 5 consonants, 5 vowels and 4 consonants)
 In the game the players have 30 seconds to find the longest word possible using the selected letters.
 Proper nouns are not permitted.
-Points are .....

 ### Words list
 I have used different collections of words found online and created from the system to test with.
 The script will use any wordlist

 1) word list was created from unix command:  cat /usr/share/dict/words > words.txt, 99171 words.